 Where to Get Chicks?

-In the springtime, it’s hard to miss the peeping coming from the back of your local ranch store.
-Often these stores will have “chick days” during the spring where they’ll have special pricing on the chicks and supplies.
+In the springtime, it is hard to miss the peeping coming from the back of your local ranch store.
+Often these stores will have “chick days” during the spring where they will have special pricing on the chicks and supplies.

 Directly From Breeders

-Or skip the middleman and order chicks directly from breeders.
+Or, skip the middleman and order chicks directly from breeders.
 The breeders will generally have two shipments of chicks during the spring and will mail a box of chicks directly to you.
 Be aware, though, that these shipments will go directly to the post office for you to pick up instead of being delivered to your home.
-Just like with human babies, the delivery date is approximate—make sure you’re ready a few days before the expected date.
+Just like with human babies, the delivery date is approximate, so make sure you are ready a few days before the expected date.

 Day 1 Of Raising Chicks

-The general rule for day one is to look, but don’t touch.
+The general rule for day one is to look, but do not touch.
 Chicks are prone to stress, especially during travel, so give them some touch-free time after you place the chicks in their brooder.
-Do keep an eye on them, though, to make sure they are finding the water and feed and don’t seem dazed, lethargic, or too cold.
+Do keep an eye on them, though, to make sure they are finding the water and feed, and that they do not seem dazed, lethargic, or too cold.

 Water is essential for chicks.
 Make sure water is available to them as soon as they enter the breeder.
 Hold off on introducing feed for a few hours to really make sure they hydrate.

 If you are getting chicks directly from a breeder, as you place each chick individually into the breeder, firmly hold their beaks down in the waterer until they take a gulp of water, this teaches them how to drink in the future.